Kenneth Maddocks

+Life and career

 Kenneth Phipson Maddocks was the son of a civil engineer from Coventry.
 He had relatives in government service scattered across India, Egypt, Canada, and Australia.
 His mother died of influenza in 1918.
 He was educated at Bromsgrove School and at Wadham College, Oxford, where he read Physics and rowed for his college.

 He joined the Colonial Administrative Service in 1929 and was sent to northern Nigeria, for which he had expressed a preference, following in the footsteps of a brother who had joined the new Tanganyika Territory Service.

 After barely a year in Kano Province, a district whose administration exemplified the British policy of indirect rule, he suddenly found himself posted to the "punishment" province of Benue - for seven years.
 There he became one of the few district officers to learn Tiv.
 But he never served in the Tiv language region again.

 His next posting was to the relative comforts of Jos and the Plateau.
 Retained in the Nigerian service throughout World War II - against his wishes and despite the success of many of his colleagues in joining the Royal West African Frontier Force - he spent four years in the Lagos Secretariat.

 In 1948 his experience and ability were such that the government in Kaduna asked him to collaborate on a report into the Native Administration structure in the Northern Provinces.
 This was intended to show how demand for local government, from both the new-look Colonial Office - now self-consciously rooted in democratic principles - and the younger ranks of Northern legislators, could best be implemented in the heartland of British indirect rule.

 In 1951 he married Elnor, the daughter of Sir John Russell, Fellow of the Royal Society.

 After a spell in the senior Residencies of first Kano and then Sokoto, Maddocks was promoted Civil Secretary in 1955.
 He became Deputy Governor in 1957, with spells in between as Officer Administering the Government of Northern Nigeria.